ncsa/ncsa_system_documentation/docs/source/allocations/group-mgmt.rst

    Note, if you **Re**-generate a group invitation, the old URL will no longer work.

    .. figure:: ../images/allocations/savannah-group-invitation.png
-      :alt: Savannah group managment tool with the invitation info tab selected for a group.
-The gropu invitation URL and re-generate group invitation options are highlighted.
+      :alt: Savannah group management tool with the invitation info tab selected for a group.
+The group invitation URL and re-generate group invitation options are highlighted.
       :width: 750
       :figwidth: 800